 Known as The City of Palaces, Jaisalmer, a historic Rajasthani city founded by Rajput king Maharawal Jaisal Singh in 1156, is a stunningly beautiful destination to stop off in when visiting north India.
 From the city’s finest hotels to its exquisite historical landmarks and top-notch vantage points, we’ve selected top ten things to do in Jaisalmer.

 The Serai Desert Camp

-For those looking to stay somewhere a touch more remote when visiting Rajasthan, The Serai luxury camp in the midst of the exotic, rolling sand dunes of the Thar Desert is one of the most memorable hotels in all of India.
+For those looking to stay somewhere a touch more remote when on a luxury trip to Rajasthan, The Serai luxury camp in the midst of the exotic, rolling sand dunes of the Thar Desert is one of the most memorable hotels in all of India.
 At night guests can cool off in candlelit, private plunge pools, while the hotel hosts camelback day trips through the golden landscape of the desert.

 A private plunge pool at The Serai Desert Camp © The Serai

 Those interested in the city’s storied history and its many incredible architectural wonders can connect with Mehra Dalton, a Greaves guide and Chairman of the charity Jaisalmer in Jeopardy.
 Her private viewings bring guests up close and personal with parts of the city that are undergoing renovation.
 Visitors can even meet the local architects behind the construction.

 No trip to Jaisalmer would be complete without a tour around its fort, undoubtedly the city’s most fascinating landmark.
 One of the biggest forts in the world (almost one quarter of Jaisalmer’s populace lives within its walls), the incredible sandstone structure dates back to the very founding of the city.
 Walking tours show guests around its many fascinating corners, from temples to artisan shops.

 Killa Bhawan Hotel